neoncrypto/fam_detailing/index.md

 <h2 id="e-gift-cards" style="font-size: 1.5em;">🎁 E-Gift Cards</h2>

-Can't commit to an appointment right now but want to support Sparkle Co.'s success?
+Can't commit to an appointment right now but want to support **✨Sparkle Co.✨**'s success?

 Purchase an **E-Gift Card** and book your appointment later at your own convenience!